-All samples will be stored in an de-identified form.
+All samples will be stored in a de-identified form.
 Your study visit blood tests will be analysed in Oxford University research laboratories.
 Blood tests for your general health will be carried out in the NHS laboratories at Oxford University Hospitals.
-Other blood tests to look at the response of your body to the malaria challenge will be done with collaborating laboratories in the UK and in other countries.
+Other blood tests to look at the responses of your body to the vaccines or malaria challenge will be done with collaborating laboratories in the UK and in other countries around the world.
 Any samples or data sent to NHS laboratories or collaborating labs would be de-identified.